-Camps: Many JCC budgets rely on fee-based programming (e.g. daycare or gym memberships) that was suspended.
-We allocated \$6.2 million to help sustain JCCs, as well as the Jewish summer camps operated by them, many at our Henry Kaufmann Campgrounds.
+Sustaining Jewish Community Centers & Day Camps: Many of the 22 Jewish community centers across our network have been financially distressed by the pandemic.
+We first allocated \$6.2 million to help sustain JCCs, as well as the Jewish summer camps operated by them, many at our Henry Kaufmann Campgrounds.
 We also supported Summer in the Cloud, a virtual camp platform that, for the first time, brought together 21 local JCCs under one umbrella, giving campers and families across the region a way to stay engaged.
+In December, we allocated an additional \$8.1 million to JCCs in a combination of grants and loans to help with general operating support, provide matching dollars to boost JCCs' fundraising efforts, and help purchase PPE.
+Interest-free loans were offered to JCCs awaiting government reimbursements.